ICON-in-R/covid-NMA/README.md

 # Covid NMA analysis

-A network meta-analysis using data from both RCTs and observation studies.
+A network meta-analysis using data from both RCTs and observational studies.

 Based on code from: